Calculating Your Taxes

 Important things to remember

-- Other sources of taxable income include alimony, unemployment compensation, gambling winnings or lottery winnings.
+- Other sources of taxable income can include alimony, unemployment compensation, gambling winnings, or lottery winnings.

-- If you have stocks, bonds or other investment assets in a taxable account your profit or loss is known as a capital gain or a capital loss.
-Capital gains are currently taxed at a maximum rate of 20 percent, but only for people in the highest tax brackets.
-Otherwise, long-term capital gains are taxed at 15% or 0%, depending on your marginal tax bracket.
+- If you have stocks, bonds, or other investment assets in a taxable account your profit or loss is known as a capital gain or a capital loss.
+At the federal level, capital gains are taxed based on several factors including the type of asset, how long you held the asset, and your overall income level.

 FILING TIP FOR PARENTS: